k4yt3x/rustyping/README.md

 ## Installation

 You can either download the latest release from the [releases](https://github.com/k4yt3x/rustyping/releases) page or compile it yourself.
 You will need `cargo` for the compilation.
+Currently, rustyping only support UNIX platforms (Linux and macOS).
+If you want it to be supported on other platforms, open an issue.

 ```shell
 git clone https://github.com/k4yt3x/rustyping.git